Psalm 92

 Notes

-The opening declaration טוֹב לְהֹדוֹת לַיהוָה — "it is good to give thanks to the LORD" — functions almost as a thesis statement for the psalm.
+The opening declaration טוֹב לְהֹדוֹת לַיהוָה — "it is good to give thanks to the LORD" — is the psalm's thesis.
 The word טוֹב ("good") connects praise to the very nature of created goodness.
-Just as God declared his creation טוֹב at each stage in Genesis 1, so the activity of praising him is itself declared good — fitting, proper, aligned with the nature of things.
-The verb הֹדוֹת (from יָדָה) carries the connotation of public acknowledgment and thanksgiving — it is not merely an interior feeling but a spoken and sung declaration.
+Just as God declared his creation טוֹב at each stage in Genesis 1, so praising him is itself good — fitted to the nature of things.
+The verb הֹדוֹת (from יָדָה) carries the connotation of public acknowledgment and thanksgiving — not merely an interior feeling but a spoken and sung declaration.

 The title עֶלְיוֹן ("Most High") in verse 1 is a name for God with ancient Canaanite antecedents, absorbed fully into Israel's vocabulary for YHWH (cf. Genesis 14:18-20, Psalm 7:17, Psalm 91:1).
-Its use here emphasizes God's supremacy — he reigns above all rivals — which becomes important for the psalm's theodicy in the middle section.
+Its use here establishes from the outset the theme the psalm will press: God reigns above all rivals, and that sovereignty is the ground of the poem's confident theodicy.

 Verse 2 sets up a liturgical rhythm of morning and evening, בַּבֹּקֶר חַסְדֶּךָ ("your steadfast love in the morning") and בַּלֵּילוֹת אֱמוּנָתְךָ ("your faithfulness in the nights").
-The pairing of חֶסֶד (steadfast, covenant love) with אֱמוּנָה (faithfulness, reliability) is one of the classic paired attributes in the Psalter (cf. Psalm 89:1, Psalm 86:15).
-Morning and night together suggest the totality of time — every hour of the day is an occasion for declaring who God is.
-This morning-and-evening rhythm evokes both the daily sacrifices of the temple and the personal discipline of prayer; the Sabbath day is an intensification of what should fill every day.
+The pairing of חֶסֶד (steadfast, covenant love) with אֱמוּנָה (faithfulness, reliability) is the Psalter's classic pair of divine attributes (cf. Psalm 89:1, Psalm 86:15).
+Morning and night together span the whole of time — every hour is an occasion for declaring who God is.
+This rhythm evokes both the daily sacrifices of the temple and the personal discipline of prayer; the Sabbath is an intensification of what should fill every day.

 Verse 3 mentions specific instruments: עָשׂוֹר ("the ten-stringed instrument"), נָבֶל (the harp or lute), and כִּנּוֹר (the lyre).
-The הִגָּיוֹן — rendered here "melody" — likely refers to a musical sound, possibly the resonant strumming or the solemn music produced on the lyre (the same word appears as a notation in Psalm 9:16).
-The listing of instruments signals that this praise is full-bodied, employing craft and skill — it is not minimalist or purely interior worship but the marshaling of all available human artistry for the glory of God.
+The הִגָּיוֹן — rendered here "melody" — likely refers to a musical sound, possibly the resonant strumming of the lyre (the same word appears as a notation in Psalm 9:16).
+The instruments signal that this praise is full-bodied, employing craft and skill — not minimalist or purely interior worship, but the marshaling of all human artistry for the glory of God.

 Verse 4 provides the motivation for all this praise: כִּי שִׂמַּחְתַּנִי יְהוָה בְּפָעֳלֶךָ — "for you have made me glad, O LORD, by your deeds."
 The verb שִׂמַּח ("to make glad, to cause rejoicing") expresses a joy that God himself has produced in the worshiper — it is not manufactured or summoned by effort, but received.
 The object that produces this joy is God's פֹּעַל ("deed, work") and מַעֲשֶׂה יָדֶיךָ ("the work of your hands").
-The Sabbath setting is crucial here: it is precisely the pause from work — the Sabbath rest — that creates the conditions for seeing and being gladdened by what God has done.
+The Sabbath setting is crucial: it is precisely the pause from work that creates the conditions for seeing and being gladdened by what God has done.

 The Foolish Eye and the Exalted LORD (vv.
 5–9)